meain/ojut/README.md

-# Woosh
+# Ojut

 **Voice transcription using Whisper models.**

 ## Usage

-Once you have the woosh server running in the background, here is what a sample workflow would look like:
+Once you have the ojut server running in the background, here is what a sample workflow would look like:

 - Focus on the input field you want to type in